How can I help my child . . . ?

 Self-management is also sometimes called “self-control,” or “self-regulation.”
-These skills help teens manage their own behavior effectively in different situations and include:
+These skills help children manage their own behavior effectively in different situations and include:

 - Getting and staying organized